paalt2511/lunch-tyme-angular-app/README.md

 # Lunch Tyme Angular App

-* App help us to diplay Restaurants in both potrait and landscape mode.
+* App help us to diplay Restaurants in both portrait and landscape mode.
-* In Potrait, we can view app list items and on click of each item we can view it's detail which also includes map location.
+* In Portrait, we can view app list items and on click of each item we can view it's detail which also includes map location.
 * In Landscape, we can see both side by side view on single screen.

 # Technologoies Used